tkirk70/stock-analysis/README.md

 ## The Summary:

 ###   Advantage for the refactored code:
-####    Faster runtimes.
-The 2017 refactored code was 2.71 times faster.
+####    Faster runtimes.  :watch: The 2017 refactored code was 2.71 times faster.
 The 2018 refactored code was 4.53 times faster.
 ###   Disadvantage for the refactored code:
 ####    Time spent writing code a second time.